numixproject/numix-core/README.md

 Icon Requests
 -------------

-You can request icons by using [GitHub Issues](https://github.com/numixproject/numix-icon-theme-utouch/issues).
+You can request icons by using the Numix-Technic [GitHub Issues page](https://github.com/numixproject/numix-icon-theme-technic/issues).
+These Numix-Technic icons will then later appear in Numix-uTouch, since Technic is the base project.

 Hardcoded Icons
 ---------------